Welcome to the Parish Church of St Mary the Virgin, Holy Island

 Monday to Friday:

-8am - Morning Prayer (Holy Communion on thursdays)
+8am - Morning Prayer (Holy Communion on Thursdays)

 5pm - Evening Prayer